gcgarner/IOTstack/docs/Containers/Node-RED.md

 		crw-rw---- 1 root dialout 188, 0 Feb 18 15:30 /dev/ttyUSB0
 		```

-		In the above, "188" is the major number for ttyUSB0.
+		In the above, the `188, 0` string means the major number for ttyUSB0 is "188" and "0" the minor number.

 	* add two device CGroup rules: